About this site

 Bindings: Orange

 The third edition of this anonymous translation is distinguishable by a number of factors: it includes an introduction by P G Lloyd dated 1946, it has been completely reset and now has 200 pages instead of 219.
-The spine on the binding reads À Rebours, and the title page gives the title as À Rebours (Against the Grain).
-Unusually, the title page is printed in two colours, red and black, and the book is printed on the same thin war-time paper as the second edition of Là-bas.
+Although the spine on the binding reads À Rebours, and the title page gives the title as À Rebours (Against the Grain), the dustjacket gives the title only in English.
+Unusually, the title page is printed in two colours, red and black.
+Some copies of the book were printed on the same thin war-time paper as the second edition of Là-bas, while other, presumably later, copies use a more standard thickness paper.
+The list of other Fortune Press titles on the back of the dustjacket includes a number of titles published in 1947 and 1948.

 against1 against2 against3